THINK WATER CONSERVATION

 F. Precision Spray Nozzles - PSN: Precision Sprays are a fixed-spray nozzle therefore, you should use only 15-footers with LittleValve parts or Little Tuffy pop-ups.
 You will find that a Precision Spray 15’ nozzle connected to a LittleValve part can easily be brought down to 6’ or 7’ and all misting and overspray eliminated regardless of pressure.

-Side and Corner Strip Nozzles to combine with PRNs on the same Valve Systems
+Side and Corner Strip Nozzles that can be mixed with PRNs on the same Valve Systems

 There will be many times in which you as the irrigation specifier, contractor, consultant or even a homeowner, will encounter situations where you will need to incorporate side strip nozzles into the same valve system as your PRN radius nozzles or any other rotating nozzles.